abzdel/Hugging_Face_AWS_Tutorial/README.md

 From here, you can copy and paste the python code into your own file and make changes as you see fit.

 ## Step 3: Host your model
 Now comes the fun part.
-Run ```python host.py```.
-This will take a few minutes, but this is the step that deploys your model to SageMaker for inference.
+Run ```python host.py``` This will take a few minutes - this is the step that deploys your model to SageMaker for inference.
 ![Alt text](images/image-14.png)

 ## Step 4: Query your model